 Have you ever wondered what allows the pros hit the ball so far?
-Of course you have.
+Of course, you have.
 I have never met a golfer that wouldn’t like more yardage.
-Longer drives gives you the potential for lower scores and isn’t that what golf is all about!
+Longer drives give you the potential for lower scores and isn’t that what golf is all about?

 Vertical Thrust Is A Must

 The ability to create large vertical thrust is a must if you want to hit the ball a long way.
 When we look at PGA players we see that some of the longest hitters are also the biggest jumpers.
 The average tour player can jump somewhere between 20″ – 22″ vertically.
 If you can jump over 20″ you can likely generate ball speed over 165mph.

 “The higher you can jump, the further you can hit the ball.”_Dr.
 Greg Rose, TPI